davidsai/Arduino-nats-streaming-client/README.md

   void disconnect();

-  void process(); // proces pending messages from the buffer, must be called regularly in loop() }
+  void process(); // process pending messages from the buffer, must be called regularly in loop() }
 ```